 It features kid-sized replicas of classic fairytales and Mother Goose Nursery Rhyme characters and settings.
 It is also a storybook theme park with 25 rides, attractions, and shows.

 More than 230,000 guests visit the park every year.
-The exhibits help promote literacy, and the admission is a small nominal fee to help make it more accessible for everyone.
+The exhibits help promote literacy, and admission is a small nominal fee to help make it more accessible for everyone.

 See Related: Real, Magical Castles in Fairytales to Visit